Michael Mumme, Pastor –

 Growing up as the daughter of a preacher Tammy has always been an active church member, but never in her wildest dreams imagined that this association would lead her to CLUMC.
 God truly has a plan for us all!

-When Tammy’s not working she enjoys spending time with her best friend and sweetie Chris, as well as her family; son Andrew and wife Mara, daughter Sara and husband Andy and two grandchildren, Aiden and Aubrey.
+When Tammy’s not working she enjoys spending time with her best friend and husband Chris, as well as their family; son Andrew and wife Mara, daughter Sara and husband Andy, daughter Madison and husband Nathaniel, and five grandchildren, Aiden, Aubrey, Ella Kate, Hunter, and Audrey Faith.
 Tammy’s family brings so much joy and happiness to her life that she revels in every chance she gets to spend with them.
 She loves rag quilting, traveling, reading, listening to her son in laws band, and spending time at the lake.